Install

 Upgrading the StormForge Optimize Pro Controller

-The preferred way to upgrade the StormForge Optimize Pro Controller is to install the latest version of stormforge
+The preferred way to upgrade the StormForge Optimize Pro Controller is to install via the Helm chart, as described above.

-To check what version of Optimize Pro is currently installed on your cluster, run:
+To see which version of Optimize Pro is currently installed on your cluster, run:

 $ stormforge check optimize-pro

-In some cases there may be incompatibilities between Optimize Pro versions, requiring you to uninstall before installing the new version.
+In some cases, incompatibilities between Optimize Pro versions require you to uninstall before installing the new version.
 Check the release notes for the version you want to install.

 Uninstalling the StormForge Optimize Pro Controller